ShevchenkoMariia/S21_Decimal_Team/README.md

 Implementation of the proprietary library s21_decimal.h.

 A group project.
 My experience gained as a result of the project:

 - implementation of a function for working with decimal numbers that guarantees support for conversion operations between int, float and decimal types;
 - compliance with C11 standards and principles of structured programming, as well as Google Style coding style;
 - debugging code using unit tests using the Check library;
 - implementation of error handling when converting numbers, including cases of overflow and invalid values;
 - development of algorithms for efficient work with binary representation of numbers;
-- participated in a group project, interacting with other developers to achieve common goals and meet deadlines.
+- participate in a group project, interact with other developers to achieve common goals and meet deadlines.

 I have implemented all the converter functions and s21_truncate.